 Building projects include:

 We offer a well set up 26ft travel trailer for accommodations, plus use of the main house.
 The trailer is perfect for a couple, a pair of good friends or a single person.
 It has a double bed, 2 bunk beds, fully functioning kitchen and nearby bathroom accommodations.
 The location is in a pleasant wooded area near the main house but offers a place to have your own space as you wish.
 There may be room in the house available at times as well, though the trailer offers a pleasant escape and will likely suit most people.
+Wifi reaches the trailer.

 Limited internet access